cerea-daml/pyshqg/README.md

     >>> )))
     >>> assert rms_diff < 1e-6 * rms_ref

+More details can be found on this [page](https://pyshqg.readthedocs.io/en/latest/pages/examples.html).

 ## Aknowledgements

-This python package is based on an original software produced at LMD.
+This python package is based on an original implementation of the model in Fortran written at LMD by XXX.

 ## Todo-list

-    - write docstrings
-    - write documentation with sphinx + readthedocs
-    - make a few examples notebooks
+    - make more example notebooks
-    - write visualisation module
-    - write tensorflow/pytorch/jax modules

-    - make a gif for the README
-    - expand the README
     - fill in the documentation sections
     - choose tensorflow precision
     - fix poetry things
     - publish first version
+    - write pytorch/jax modules